linnfire/BotWallet/README.md

 Our original idea was simple: **build a bot that could block other bots.**

-But while asking GPT-5.6 and Codex, I started questioning whether that was actually the right problem to solve.
+But while asking GPT-5.6 and Codex, they questioned whether that was actually the right problem to solve.

 Instead of **"How do we stop bots?"**, we started asking, **"What if bots could become customers?"**